Skip to main content

 If you have questions about the event, or a desire to get involved, please contact the Office of Leadership and Community Engagement at (912) 478-1435 or leader@georgiasouthern.edu.

-The Holiday helper Tree program was started in the fall of 1994 by Georgia Southern staff member, Eileen (Sconyers) Smith, who served as the senior administrative assistant in the Department of Sociology & Anthropology for 33 years.
-Ms. Eileen has always had a passion for serving others, and in the early days of her career began searching for a way to involve the campus community in serving others.
+The Holiday helper Tree program was started in the fall of 1994 by Georgia Southern staff member, Eileen Sconyers Smith, who served as the senior administrative assistant in the Department of Sociology & Anthropology for 33 years.
+Mrs. Eileen has always had a passion for serving others, and in the early days of her career began searching for a way to involve the campus community in serving others.
 In 1994, the first Holiday Helper Tree was opened and students, faculty, and staff provided gifts for approximately 250 individuals from 5 organizations in Bulloch County.

 As the program and need for volunteers to keep the tree functioning grew, the program came to be housed in what was then the Office of Volunteer Services, now the Office of Leadership and Community Engagement.
 Ms. Victoria Du Ree, the Director of Volunteer services at the time, continued to partner with Ms. Eileen and the Department of Sociology and Anthropology to continue meeting the needs of individuals in our community.